No‑Stress Travel: 15 Stress‑Free Travel Tips for a Smoother Trip

 • Driver’s licence

-Then we store them securely in a cloud service (or a secure folder on our phone).
-If something goes wrong, we can access details quickly and sort out replacements faster.
+Then we store them securely in a cloud service and a secure folder on our phone.
+If something goes wrong, we can access details quickly and sort out replacements faster, instead of trying to remember everything under pressure.
+We also keep our travel insurance details handy and like being able to compare flexible policies online through providers such as VisitorsCoverage.

-Roaming charges can be brutal.
+Roaming charges can be brutal, and hunting for Wi‑Fi every time you need a map is stressful.
 For most trips, we’re better off with:

 • A local SIM (bought on arrival), or